juneyourtech/GM_YT/README.md

 Errata
 * Dead code still exists, because I created the styles for personal use, and haven't removed much anything from years past (2013+).
 * Some (interactive) notifications are not exactly visible.
 Sorry about that.
+* There's development-related CSS meant to adjust letter-spacing.
+You might see "long title" at the ends of long titles.

 Rationale
 * I created this repository, because I spread the userstyles to a couple other computers, and there needed to be a way to auto-update them when necessary.

-* Greasemonkey was chosen perhaps for the following reasons:
+Greasemonkey was chosen perhaps for the following reasons:
   * Historic purposes: When I needed custom CSS to change CSS for a webpage in an early version of Firefox, then the only add-on that worked, was Greasemonkey.
 Stylish worked in newer browser versions, and I really appreciate Stylish on Firefox and Icecat for mobile.
   * Usability;
-  * The possibility to include local styles.
+  * The possibility to easily apply styles locally;
   * The possibility to include comments in userstyles.

 A bit of legal stuff